gmlwns2000/mlai-cli/README.md

 Made by Heejun Lee, 2023

+## Install

+1. Git clone this repository
+2. Add a repository directory in your PATH
+3. Ready to go!

 ## Usages

 ### Find Me Free Gpus Tool

-This tool is for finding empty gpu is our cluster, using `freegpu` command.
+This tool finds an empty gpu in our cluster using `freegpu` command.

-You can query free gpu in everywhere in KAIST network.
-This script using Grafana backend.
+You can query free gpu in everywhere in the KAIST network.
+This script uses the Grafana backend.

 ```sh
 (base) ainl@ainl-h470-hd3:~/library/mlai-cli$ mlai freegpu --fp16 13